michelde/openv-vcontrold-docker/README.md

 ## Configuration

 The container expects to have the `vcontrold.xml` and `vito.xml` file passed to the `/config` folder.
-The `/config` folder should also contain the files to send your attributes throug mqtt.
+The `/config` folder should also contain the files to send your attributes through mqtt.
 For reference of these files look at this [GitHub REPO](https://github.com/michelde/openv-vcontrold-docker)

 ### MQTT